buildingSMART/BCF-API/README.md

 Whenever a user requests an update-able entity with the query parameter `includeAuthorization` equal to `true` the server should include an `authorization` field in the entity containing any local variations from the global authorization defaults for that entity.
-Using this information clients can decide whether to, for example, include an "Edit" button in the UI displaying the entity depending on the actions permitted for the user.
+Using this information clients can decide whether to, for example, include an "Edit" button in the UI displaying the entity depending on the actions permitted for the user or suggest only the options available to the user for choice fields such as topic status.

 ### 1.8.2 Determining Authorized Entity Actions

 The client can calculate the available set of actions for a particular entity by taking the project-wide defaults from the project extensions, then replacing any keys defined in the entity's `authorization` map with the values specified locally.
-The meaning of each of the authorization keys is outlined in outlined in [4.1.5 Expressing User Authorization through Project Extensions](#415-expressing-user-authorization-through-project-extensions).
+The meaning of each of the authorization keys is outlined in [4.1.5 Expressing User Authorization through Project Extensions](#415-expressing-user-authorization-through-project-extensions).

 **Example Scenario (Topic)**

+In this scenario assume the topic status is set to `open`.

 _In the Project Extensions_